deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 We have a few more TypeScript and test configuration files that suit us as is.

-We have a polyfill file, which the Angular CLI supplies to ensure our code works well on all browsers.
+We have a polyfill file, which the Angular CLI mercifully supplies to ensure our code works well on all browsers.

 We have **main.ts**, where our app is bootstrapped.
 This file is very important but works just fine as is.